yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     > **Note**: **DO NOT CLOSE AZURE CLOUD SHELL**.
 Use a different tab for the steps for creating a new PAT token.

-6. In *Azure DevOps*, click on the second to last icon on the top menu in the left-hand side of the screen, representing a user and a small gear icon.
+6. In *Azure DevOps*, choose on the second to last icon on the top menu in the left-hand side of the screen, representing a user and a small gear icon.

 7. From the context menu, choose **Personal access tokens**.

     ![Selecting the player settings icon in the top menu bar](images/stepbystep/media/image132.png "Personal access tokens menu option")

 8. If the *Create a new personal access token* dialog has appeared, skip to the next step.
-Otherwise, click on the **+ New Token** button.
+Otherwise, select the **+ New Token** button.

     ![Forcing the 'Create a new personal access token' to appear](images/stepbystep/media/image133.png "Personal access tokens menu option")